cloudrobotics/cloudrobotics.github.io/iccr2017/registration.md

 The registration is open, please <a href="https://goo.gl/forms/0AcdbasAAwPrjiac2">go here</a>.

-Early bird registration deadline is 07 November.
+Early bird registration deadline is 10 November.

+The Conference Dinner is not included in the congress fees and can be booked as a supplementary option.
+Conference dinner costs 30 euros.

 <section>
         <div class="col-centered col-lg-12">